 - Vaping, e-cigarette and Tobacco Cessation Help: U-M is a tobacco-free campus, and students, faculty, and staff can get support for quitting.

 - Workshops and Trainings on Alcohol and Other Drugs: How to request tailored workshops and participate in Sober Monitor Training Program, plus Introduction to Motivational Interviewing training.

-Community Partners for Alcohol and Other Drug Prevention: Our community partners work with us to address the harmful use of alcohol and other drugs, share resources and provide support to those in recovery.
+Tobacco-free Campus: U-M is a tobacco-free campus.
+Our community partners work with us to address the harmful use of alcohol and other drugs, share resources and provide support to those in recovery.